wolfinch/wolfinch/README.md

 Not based on priority.

-1. add more indicators
+1. more indicators
-2. add more strategies
+2. more strategies
 3. improve Decision/Model
-5. more exchanges, inter exchange strategy, tie with model
+5. more exchanges
-7. integrate news source
+7. integrate news source, sentiment analysis input for decision
 10. high frequency trading
 11. **Any additional feature requests**